Amherst, NH

 11 people

-As of 2023, 2.78% of Amherst, NH residents (21 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.78% of Amherst, NH residents (21 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Amherst, NH was 1.61%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Amherst, NH compared to that of it's neighboring and parent geographies.